crcx/retroforth/doc/RETRO-Book.md

 - tool to automate creation of an SVCD from a set of photos
 - tools to generate reports from data sets for my employer

-In the end, I'm happy with how RETRO 11 turned out.
+In the end, I'm happy with how Retro 11 turned out.
 I made some mistakes in embracing too much complexity, but despite this it was a successful system for many years.

 # Security Concerns

-The standard RETRO is not a good choice for applications needing to be highly secure.
+The standard Retro is not a good choice for applications needing to be highly secure.

 ## Runtime Checks

-The RETRO system performs only minimal checks.
+The Retro system performs only minimal checks.
 It will not load an image larger than the max set at build time.
 And stack over/underflow are checked for as code executes.